Health Insurance Portability

 - Is required to pay medical claims.

-DPHHS is required to provide clients with a Notice of Privacy Practices.
+DPHHS is required to provide clients with a Notice of Use of Protected Health Information.
 This notice explains how the department uses and discloses PHI.
 It also explains how clients can complain about information practices of the department and to whom they should direct such complaints.

 If you have questions about PHI or HIPAA, contact the department’s toll-free HIPAA hotline at: 1-800-645-8408.